Asking about disability on a form is not the only way to understand the support a person may need. In fact, it might not even be the best approach.

 Offer alternatives

 By offering alternative solutions to completing an online form, you can ensure that you are not excluding anyone.
 You may consider offering a downloadable Word document or a contact number.
-This contact number should connect the person with an employee who can support somebody to complete the form.
+This contact number should connect the person with an employee who can help them complete the form.
 Ensure the person is equipped with the information they will need.

 Engage with the response